Travel 6 minutes 29 May 2025

 The Landmark Mandarin Oriental

-Often hailed as the chic younger sibling to Mandarin Oriental's iconic flagship nearby, The Landmark Mandarin Oriental holds a special appeal for wellness enthusiasts.
+Often hailed as the chic younger sibling to Mandarin Oriental's iconic flagship nearby, The Landmark Mandarin Oriental (right image: ©The Landmark Mandarin Oriental) holds a special appeal for wellness enthusiasts.
 Boasting a two-floor spa equipped with cutting-edge facilities and treatments like mud cleanses and sleep therapy with nasal oils, along with a yoga and Pilates studio and an award-winning mani-pedi salon, guests here are well-pampered.
 Plus, the generously sized rooms and suites ensure a luxurious stay that's as comfortable as it is stylish.

 Another thing that keeps its clientele coming back for more is the hotel’s extraordinary dining scene.
-Among its crown jewels are two Japanese gems: the renowned three-MICHELIN-Starred Sushi Shikon, offering an authentic Edo-style sushi experience curated by Master Chef Masahiro Yoshitake, and the one-MICHELIN-Starred Kappo Rin, serving multi-course cooked and raw dishes.
-Meanwhile, Amber, helmed by chef Richard Ekkebus, shines with two MICHELIN Stars and a coveted MICHELIN Green Star for its sustainability initiatives.
-Dishes like the Aka uni cauliflower lobster topped with caviar are perennial favourites.
+Among its crown jewels are two Japanese gems: the renowned three-MICHELIN-Star Sushi Shikon, offering an authentic Edo-style sushi experience curated by Master Chef Masahiro Yoshitake, and the One-MICHELIN-Star Kappo Rin, serving multi-course cooked and raw dishes.
+Meanwhile, Amber, helmed by chef Richard Ekkebus, shines with Three MICHELIN Stars and a coveted MICHELIN Green Star for its sustainability initiatives.
+Dishes like the Aka uni cauliflower lobster topped with caviar are perennial favorites.

 Book The Landmark Mandarin Oriental on the MICHELIN Guide →